Download a PDF of this job posting here.

 COMPENSATION AND BENEFITS

-Financial compensation for the Project Manager will be commensurate with applicable experience up to $90,000 per year.
-Benefits include a health, dental, and vision plan; paid time off; a retirement plan; and a flexible work schedule; and a fun, fast-paced, positive work environment with excellent coworkers.
+Financial compensation for the Conservation Associate is $25-34 per hour.
+Benefits include a fixed monthly amount for combined health, dental, and vision insurance; paid time off, starting at 18 days annually; a 401K retirement plan; 12 paid holidays; ability to work remotely as appropriate (field and office work is also required); and a fun, fast-paced, positive work environment with excellent coworkers.

 COMMITMENT TO DIVERSITY EQUITY AND INCLUSION

-To apply, email a cover letter, resume, and three or more references to noah[at]sanmateoRCD.org.
-Applicants may later be asked to submit a driving record.
-Applications will be accepted through November 18, 2022.
-The position is anticipated to start work no later than January 3, 2022.
+To apply, email a cover letter, resume, and three references to jobs[at]sanmateoRCD.org.
+Please include “Conservation Associate Application” in your email subject line.
+Applicants may later be asked to submit a driving record and/or proof of current auto insurance.
+Applications will be accepted through June 12, 2023.
+The position is anticipated to start work August 1, 2023.
 The RCD is an equal opportunity employer.